WebAssembly/WASI/proposals/clocks/README.md

 ### Non-goals

-WASI Clocks is not aiming to cover timezones, daylight savings time, date formatting, or modifying the time of a clock.
+WASI Clocks is not aiming to cover date formatting, or modifying the time of a clock.

 ### API walk-through